 Most organizations rely on sophisticated customer relationship management (CRM) tools to manage their orders and revenue and organize business flows.

-According to CSO Insights, only 40% of businesses claim a 90% CRM adoption rate, while the majority of businesses struggle to encourage system adoption.
+Only 40% of businesses claim a 90% CRM adoption rate, while the majority of businesses struggle to encourage system adoption.
 We can conclude that implementing a CRM system in your organization will not always lead to a success story.

 To turn the tables around, organizations need to get to the root cause of this failure, that is, low user adoption.
-The sad truth is that even with the aim of improving efficiency and productivity, the CRM projects often fail to translate into real-world usage by the people most likely to benefit from them.
+The sad truth is that even with the aim of improving efficiency and productivity, CRM projects often fail to translate into real-world usage by the people most likely to benefit from them.

 The CRM adoption challenge is difficult to tackle as it’s not just one problem, it’s a series of problems that feed into each other and create a vicious never-ending cycle.

-We know that data is the lifeblood of every business, but for it to be of any value to the company it is critical for a salesperson to input, store, and update accurate data as well as ensure data quality and integrity.
+We know that data is the lifeblood of every business, but for it to be of any value to the company, it is critical for a salesperson to input, store, and update accurate data, as well as ensure data quality and integrity.

-For instance, after a prospect is discovered, a sales representative has to fill in it’s detailed info into the CRM and the same process has to be repeated after each interaction.
+For instance, after a prospect is discovered, a sales representative has to fill in its detailed info into the CRM, and the same process has to be repeated after each interaction.
 Logging emails, phone calls, and recording meeting details become a major part of a sales rep’s daily routine which adds a lot of manual data entry tasks to their work which might complicate their job and drive them away from adopting the software.

-Experts say that salespeople are reluctant to put in the manual effort as they think that the CRM solution is a way of controlling them and is a digital evidence that could be used against them in case they fail to reach their goals.
-Another reason for their resistance could be the complex interface of the application and lack of practical training which leaves them intimidated by the system.
+Experts say that salespeople are reluctant to put in the manual effort as they think that the CRM solution is a way of controlling them and is digital evidence that could be used against them in case they fail to reach their goals.
+Another reason for their resistance could be the complex interface of the application and lack of practical training, which leaves them intimidated by the system.

 With a decreased effort, the sales team might input low-quality data or leave out essential data points, causing the CRM to be powered by poor, inaccurate data.
 Poor data quality can become a huge overhead for companies.
 In fact, organizations believe that poor data quality is responsible for an average of $15 million loss per year.